Kiuwan logo

 Flexible Provisioning

-Physical servers take space, use energy, and require money to run.
-Even when applications are not in high demand mode, all those resources are being expended.
-Cloud-native applications benefit greatly from the flexibility of the cloud by using only what is needed and adjusting for demand.
+Physical servers take up space, use energy, and require money to run.
+Even when applications are not in high-demand mode, all those resources are being expended.
+Cloud-native applications benefit significantly from the flexibility of the cloud by using only what is needed and adjusting for demand.

-This also brings scalability into the picture, as cloud-native applications can scale when needed without any complex processes to go through for provisioning.
-Businesses pay only for what they use in terms of computing and space usage, which has been the biggest benefit of the cloud anyways.
+This also brings scalability into the picture, as cloud-native applications can scale when needed without any complex provisioning processes.
+Businesses pay only for what they use in terms of computing and space usage, which has been the biggest benefit of the cloud anyway.

 Modern Languages

-Cloud-native development is all about modern web-centric languages that are highly adaptable and easy to deploy.
-Using HTML, CSS, JavaScript, Java, Go, Node.js, Python, PHP, .NET, and Ruby, developers can create dynamic applications that run seamlessly on different platforms.
+Cloud-native development is all about modern web-centric languages that are adaptable and easy to deploy.
+Developers can create dynamic applications that run seamlessly on different platforms using HTML, CSS, JavaScript, Java, Go, Node.js, Python, PHP, .NET, and Ruby.

 Automation

-For developers, believe it or not, it’s the automation that makes cloud-native such an ideal approach.
-Implementation is not a responsibility for developers as automation handles most of that; software engineers can move from one challenge to another without worrying too much about deployment.
-Most development techniques use declarative codes, allowing developers to move on to more pressing issues, such as security.
+Believe it or not, the automation makes cloud-native an ideal developer approach.
+Implementation is not a responsibility for developers, as automation handles most of that; software engineers can move from one challenge to another without worrying too much about deployment.
+Most development techniques use declarative code, allowing developers to move on to more pressing issues like security.

 Stateless